 1.40 pm.
 I retrieved sound equipment from the School, which I’d been using to provide ad hoc and rudimentary tutorials on sound production, in readiness for my annual inventory of stock.
 2.00 pm.
 The Pictorial Bible III: The Bible in Translation visual artworks were typed up as an index:

 4.30 pm.
 I’ve already made photographs of a number of the works.
 These now need to be reassessed and modified for tone and colour, principally.

 6.30 pm.
 Practice session 1.
 7.30 pm.
 An unpacking and putting away of studio equipment.
 8.00 pm.
-Back to modifying photographs of the PBIII work.
+Back to modifying photographs of The Pictorial Bible III work.